ed-syspertec/Virtel/docs/manuals/virtel/Virtel456UG/User_Guide.rst

 html, xml).
 For other types of file, which are intended to be saved on the user’s hard drive, use the SEND$ AS-FILE instruction instead.
-If the line type is not HTTP, the SEND$ AS-ANSWER and SEND$ AS-FILE instructions are processed as “SEND$ VARIABLETO- LINE”, page 199 with the LINE parameter set to the line on which the scenario is running.
+If the line type is not HTTP, the SEND$ AS-ANSWER and SEND$ AS-FILE instructions are processed as “SEND$ VARIABLETO- LINE” <#_V456UG_199 with the LINE parameter set to the line on which the scenario is running.

 1.23.77.
 SEND$ AS-FILE
 ^^^^^^^^^^^^^^^^^^^^^^